ironhacks/ironhacks-blog/content/post/2021-IH-SS-2021-hack/index.md

 * "The excitement to know how my model would perform after every round kept me enthused till the end!
 These predictions can give insights into social distancing norms and implement necessary precautions." - Feny Patel
 ---

+**Key dates:**
+* First submission opportunity: May 9, 2021
+* Schedule of submission opportunities: Every Wednesday and Saturday
+* Last day to accept the rules of the competition: June 2, 2021
+* Final submission: June 27, 2021

+**Next steps**
+Sign up for the hack [here](https://ironhack.com) Check our calendar to see when we have an infosession and attend!

 **Questions?**
 Reach out to the IronHacks team [here](mailto:d27b1045.groups.purdue.edu@amer.teams.ms).